khulnasoft-lab/design.khulnasoft.com/contents/accessibility/visual.md

 - Even though logos don't need to meet the contrast ratio, they should have appropriate `alt` text.
 If possible though, it's better when a logo is legible and easily distinguished from its surroundings.
 - Decorative text that conveys no information is excluded.
 For example, words that form a graphical pattern or that are part of a larger illustration where they are inconsequential.
 - Color can not be the only attribute that conveys meaning.
-- The [chromatic color palette](/product-foundations/color#chromatic-palette) is used consistently and aligns with prescribed meanings.
+- The [UI color palette](/product-foundations/color#UI) is used consistently and aligns with prescribed meanings.

 ## Page flow